smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * what i use in _GLOBAL_DRIVER_PROFILE (Base Profile)
 * DLSS > Forced Preset Letter > set Preset K (Transformer) or Preset E (CNN) (recommended K)
 * DLSS-RR > Forced Preset Letter > set Preset J (Transformer) or Preset E (CNN) (recommended J)
-* rBar - Enable > Enable (test per-game this it could cause problems)
+* rBAR - Enable > (rebar can cause games to stutter/lag randomly/crash and run slow so test per-game)
 * Apply changes
 #
 * update your DLSS files manualy from NVIDIAGameWorks/Streamline github (devs dont do it and idk what nvidia is doing)